Guaranteed/Priority Admission Programs

 Historically Black Colleges and Universities, plus numerous private

 universities.
 Some programs require a separate and/or early application or other documentation, or completion of an Associates Degree for Transfer or SCC's Honors Program.
 Some examples are:

-Seven University of California (UC) campuses offer guaranteed transfer admission to students from all California Community Colleges with UCSD opting out of TAG after the Fall 14 application period.
-Through the TAG program Santiago Canyon College students can ensure their admission to a specific UC campus.
+Through the TAG program Santiago Canyon College students can ensure their admission to one of 6 UC campuses.
 Interested students must meet campus-specific requirements to qualify for a UC TAG and submit a Transfer Admission Guarantee (TAG) application September 1-30 for fall admissions (UC Merced is currently the only UC campus that accepts TAG applications for spring admission May 1-31).
 Students are encouraged to fill out the TAG application at any time of the year, but the app can only be submitted during the month of September.

 UCLA's Transfer Alliance Program (TAP) grants priority consideration for admission based on successful completion of SCC's Honors Program.
 It is not a guaranteed program like the TAG, but it provides substantially higher chances for admission.
 Additional benefits of TAP include the ability to apply to an alternate major, and eligibility for UCLA's TAP scholarships.

 Cal State University "Degree with a Guarantee" Program: